 Know Your Numbers: How BMI Impacts Your Health

-BMI is Body Mass Index.
+BMI stands for Body Mass Index.
 It is a calculation that uses a person’s height and weight to identify a weight category for that individual.
-BMI can be used as a simple measurement to track your weight, correlate health risk and when losing weight, can indicate improved health.
+BMI can be used as a simple measurement to track your weight, correlate health risk and, when losing weight, can indicate improved health.

 It is determined by taking a person’s weight in pounds and dividing that number by the person’s height in inches, squared.
 The BMI calculation is: weight (pounds) / height (inches) x height (inches) x 703.

 That number correlates to one of the weight categories assigned to various ranges of BMIs.
-There are four main categories: underwight, normal weight, overweight and obese.
+There are four main categories: underweight, normal weight, overweight, and obese.
 The goal is the “normal weight” meaning a BMI that falls in the range of 18.5 to 24.9 based on the above calculation.

 Generally, BMI below 18.5 and above 25 is associated with increased health risks.
 As BMI increases from overweight into the higher categories of obesity, health risk increases proportionally.

 - obesity class I BMI 30 – 35